 The Dzogchen Center represents a growing international community of persons who find fulfillment exploring the dawning of awareness in all dimensions of our individual and social lives.
-The primary vehicles for this transformative, liberating and spiritual work are teachings offered in the context of one-day and weekend workshops and one- to two-week meditation retreats, as well as books and other digital and paper publications.
+The primary vehicles for this transformative, liberating and spiritual work are teachings and practices-chanting, natural meditation, Tibetan yoga and self-inquiry offered in the context of one-day and weekend workshops and one- to two-week meditation retreats, as well as books, translations, multimedia recordings of the great masters, and other digital and paper publications.